Klosmi/html-basics/JS-basic.md

       },
       set : function(value) {
        // put here some validation
-        if (!value.x || !value.y)   //← ifvalue.x is falsy or value.y is falsy
+        if (!value.x || !value.y)   //← if value.x is falsy or value.y is falsy
           throw new Error('Invalid location');;         //← Error is a built in constructor defaultLocation = value;
       }